ideadevice/szmq-tls/docs/api-guide.md

 This function sets the crl file for the certificate to be used by GNUTLS in the communication.
 It adds the trusted CRLs in order to verify client or server certificates.
 The flags parameter is the type of x509 certificate (PEM or DER), passed as passed in GNUTLS functions.
 See example or refer to the [GNUTLS documentation](http://goo.gl/iVVxw) for the function finally called.

 **Returns**: number of CRLs processed or a negative error code on error.

 ---

+**szmq_session_init**

+    void szmq_session_init (szmq_context *szmq_ctx, szmq_session *session, void *socket, unsigned int flags);

+The *szmq_session_init()* function is called after the creation of a ZMQ context and socket.
+It initializes a GNUTLS session, sets the transport pointer and sets the push and pull function for communication.
+It also sets the credentials and cipher priority as passed in with the SZMQ context structure *szmq_ctx*.

+---

 **szmq_handshake**

     int szmq_handshake(szmq_session *session, int timeout)

 This function sets the push, pull funtion and the *timeout* value to be used for the GNUTLS handshake, then does the handshake and initializes the TLS connection.

 **Returns**: GNUTLS_E_SUCCESS on success, otherwise a negative error code(as per GNUTLS conventions).

 ---